kebaldwi/ansible_lab_v1/LabGuide.md

 roles_path=~/.ansible/roles:/usr/share/ansible/roles:/etc/ansible/roles:/home/cisco/ansible_lab_v1/roles
 ```

 1. Specifying the inventory file name.
-By default, if an inventory file is not specified with the *ansible-playbook playbook_name -i inventory-file_name* switch, the inventory file name specified in the ansible.cfg file will be used.
+By default, if an inventory file is not specified with the *ansible-playbook -i inventory-file_name* option, the inventory file name specified in the ansible.cfg file will be used.
 We are modifying this setting to our inventory file name, inventory_pod.ini with this line:
 `inventory = inventory_pod.ini`

 2. Disabling strict host key checking.
 When we SSH to a device for the first time, we will be asked if we trust the ssh key of the host.
 If we choose yes, the ssh key for the host will be added to our known-hosts file.